Our Staff

 Anna received her BA in Community Studies from UC Santa Cruz and a Master’s in Public Health, Community Health Education from San Francisco State University.

-Zalak Trivedi, MS, RDN, CDES, Health Care Program Specialist
+Zalak Trivedi, MS, RDN, CDCES, Health Care Program Specialist

 Zalak Trivedi is a Registered Dietitian Nutritionist (RDN), a Certified Diabetes Care & Education Specialist (CDCES), and a compassionate and versatile nutrition professional with extensive clinical, research, policy and teaching experience.
 Having worked at the front lines of healthcare as an RDN/CDCES for more than 10 years at a Federally Qualified Health Center (FQHC) in the outpatient setting, she has experienced firsthand how lack of access to healthy foods has led to many chronic diseases in the underserved patient population of the Alameda County.
 Hence, the mission of Recipe4Health is closely aligned with her core values of prevention and food equity.